BBouvarel/CIP/README.txt

 ========== USE ==========
-Before running the program, please check that you have the main script (cip.py) in in the bin folder, as well as the packages (atom.py, commandline.py, intcalc.py), in the packages folder.
+Before running the program, please check that you have the main script (cip.py) in in the src folder, as well as the packages (atom.py, commandline.py, intcalc.py), in the packages folder.
 A file in PDB format is required for launching the program.
-It is possible to access the help of the program with the command (in the bin folder):
+It is possible to access the help of the program with the command (in the src folder):
 >>>>> python3 cip.py --help <<<<<

-In the bin folder, run the program as follows in the bash:
+In the src folder, run the program as follows in the bash:
 >>>>> python3 cip.py ../data/file.pdb --intra --arg1 --arg2 --argN <<<<<

 Will be displayed at the end of the execution and written in a file